HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 The folks at Unity are currently working on a new Input System, that remedies some of the problems of the current one.
 This should most likely not concern you too much, but if you think of working on something, that needs crazy input options, you should probably take a look at that!

 ### Colors in Unity
 Color of course is it’s own type in Unity.
 This means colors need to be created using the `new` Keyword.
-The arguments we can pass to the constuctor are red, green blue and an optional alpha value.
+The arguments we can pass to the constructor are red, green, blue and an optional alpha value.
 {{<highlight c>}}
 Color myRed = new Color(1,0,0); // This would be pure red Color myGreen = new Color(0,1,0); // This would be pure green